bandprotocol/bandchain-docs-archived/docs/joining-networks/joining-mainnet.md

 Registered validators can be found on [CosmoScan](https://cosmoscan.io/validators).

-### Step 4.3: Register Reporters and Become Oracle Provider
+### Step 3: Register Reporters and Become Oracle Provider

 Yoda contains multiple reporters.
-You will need to register the reporters in order to help the validator submit transactions of reporting data.
+You will need to register the reporters to help the validator submit transactions of reporting data.

-Firstly, reporter accounts must be create on BandChain by supplying some small amount of BAND tokens.
+Firstly, reporter accounts must be created on BandChain by supplying a small amount of BAND tokens.

 ```bash
 # Send 1uband from a wallet to each reporter.